demonaco/burger/README.md

 4. Importance of recognizing the node module version numbers you are using when it comes to debugging.
 A particular version of node + NPM package may not work together.

-5. How to connect to a database other than MySQL at the local level.
+5. How to connect to a secondary database other than Mysql.

 6. The use of middleware parsing when posting and receiving data.